Demonstrandum/seam/README.md

 Because all markup is terrible, especially XML/SGML and derivatives.

-But mainly, for easier static markup code generation, such as with macros, code includes and such.
+But mainly, for easier static markup code generation, such as by macros and code includes and such.

 ## Try it out

-This may be used as a library, such as from within a server, generating HTML (or any other supported markup) before it is served to the client.
-Personally, I am currently just using the `seam` binary to statically generate some personal and project websites.
+This may be used as a Rust library, such as from within a server, generating HTML (or any other supported markup) before it is served to the client.
+Personally, I just use the `seam` binary to statically generate my personal websites through a Makefile.

 Read the [USAGE.md](USAGE.md) file for code examples and documentation.